yiqiao-yin/Fall2018-Proj3-Sec1-grp4/README.md

 	+ Anke Xu
 	+ Yiqiao Yin

 + Project summary: In this project, we created a classification engine to enhance the resolution of images.
+To do so, we will carry out model evaluation and selection for predictive analytics on image data.

+We started out with a set of [1500 pairs of images](https://www.dropbox.com/s/7agsll3t5t7spkr/train_set.zip?dl=0).

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.